onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 In *catalog* mode, OCLIP will discover the service details based on given *name* and *version* from the configured *host-url* parameter.
-For example, the product 'onap-1.1' provides the service 'msb' as the catalog service where all other services will get registered. so OCLIP can discover the given service such as 'aai' from the catalog service 'msb'.
+For example, the product 'onap-amsterdam' provides the service 'msb' as the catalog service where all other services will get registered. so OCLIP can discover the given service such as 'aai' from the catalog service 'msb'.
 In this mode, *host-url* will be configured with the *msb* service url.
 In this case: